DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/dxOverlay/baseZIndex(zIndex).md

 ---
 ---
 ##### shortDescription
-Specifies the base z-index for all overlay widgets.
+Specifies the base z-index for all overlay UI components.

 ##### param(zIndex): Number
 The z-index value.